 - 2 8-ounce packages vegan chick'n strips cut into bite size pieces (I use thawed Morningstar Farms Meal Starters Chick’n Strips; you can substitute 1 pound chicken-flavored seitan)

 - 6 to 7 ounces vegan buttery crackers (such as Late July or Ritz), crushed

 - 3 to 4 cups fresh baby spinach leaves

 - Preheat your oven to 350ºF and grease a 9 x 13-inch casserole dish.

-- In a 2-quart saucepan over medium-high heat, melt the 2 tablespoons of margarine.
+- In a 2-quart saucepan over medium-high heat, melt 2 tablespoons of the buttery spread.
 Whisk in the flour until well combined.
 Whisk in the soymilk and crushed bouillon cubes and cook, whisking continually, for 2 to 3 minutes or until thick.
 Lower the heat if sauce seems to be cooking too fast.

 - Stir in celery seed, if using, and set aside to cool to room temperature.

 - Whisk in the sour cream alternative.